 What Is an Example of a Functional Test?

 A functional testing example would be testing an e-commerce checkout process to verify that it calculates the total correctly and processes payments without errors.
-This ensures the feature works as expected under real-world conditions.
+This helps confirm that the feature behaves as expected under real-world conditions.

 How We Can Help You